motion/orbit/projects/blog/src/pages/update-one/index.md

 - To install and build new apps on top of it easily.
 - To do all of this without having to give up our privacy and security.

-Orbit's goal is make this real.
 Here's a demo:

 [video]

+From here on out I'm going to talk just a bit about what makes Orbit unique.
+You can skip to the end if you just want to get [more information on how to follow us](#going-forward).

-### From Roadblock to Feature: Distribution
+### Distribution: From Roadblock to Selling Point

 Orbit wants to be a _platform for knowledge management_ and replace most of clunky and stale intranet systems today.
 To do that, it needs to crawl all of your information.
 But that creates a misaligned incentive we discovered early in our user research: